P. B. Gajendragadkar: Early life and career

-Prahlad Balacharya Gajendragadkar was born into Deshastha Madhva Brahmin family on 16 March 1901 to Gajendragadkar Balacharya in Satara, Bombay Presidency.
-The family of Gajendragadkar's, migrated from Gajendragad, a town in Dharwad district in Karnataka to Satara (now part of Maharashtra).
+Prahlad Balacharya Gajendragadkar was born into a Deshastha Madhva Brahmin family on 16 March 1901 to Gajendragadkar Balacharya in Satara, Bombay Presidency.
+Gajendragadkar's family migrated from Gajendragad, a town in Dharwad district in Karnataka to Satara (now part of Maharashtra).
 Gajendragadkar's father Bal-Acharya (Teacher) was a Sanskrit Vidwan (scholar).
-P. B. Gajendragadkar, the youngest son of Bal-Acharya spread the fame of the family name Gajendra-Gadkar name.
-He followed his older brother Ashvathama-Acharys to Mumbai and carried the torch of the Gajendragadkar tradition in Nyaya (Law) to the western world.
+P. B. Gajendragadkar, the youngest son of Bal-Acharya followed his older brother Ashvathama-Acharys to Mumbai.
 He passed M.A. from Deccan College (Pune) in 1924 and LL.B. with honors from the ILS Law College in 1926 and joined the Bombay Bar on the Appellate side.
 In the early days, he edited the 'Hindu Law Quarterly.
 His critical edition of the classic 'Dattaka Mimamsa' earned him a great reputation for scholarship.
 He became the acknowledged leader of the Bombay Bar, well known for his forensic skill and legal acumen.
 He was influenced by Jawaharlal Nehru's rationality and scholasticism.

 In 1945, he was appointed a Judge of the Bombay High Court.
 In January 1956, he was elevated to the Supreme Court Bench and rose to become the Chief Justice of India in 1964.
 His contribution to the development of Constitutional and Industrial Law has been hailed as great and unique.
+Over the course of his tenure of the Supreme Court, he authored 494 judgements and sat on 1,337 benches.